In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Two and a half minutes is longer than one minute.

-YouTube wants to promote videos that people watch for a more extended period.
-Meaning the more minutes that people watch your video, the more likely it is for YouTube to boost your rankings.
+YouTube wants to promote videos that people watch for more extended periods.
+This means that the more minutes that people watch your video, the more likely it is for YouTube to boost your rankings.

 Total watch time is also a ranking factor.
 Total watch time is the accumulative number of minutes people have watched your video over its lifespan.